 - Finalists Notified: November 02, 2023

-The Pickering selection panel will choose approximately 90 finalists by the end of November.
+The Pickering selection panel will choose approximately 90 finalists by mid-November.
 Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of October.
 Candidates selected for final consideration will be invited to interview and complete a written exercise virtually.
 Finalists will participate in the final round, which includes an interview and writing exercise, between November 13-16, 2023.
-The program will complete the selection process and make offers to 45 fellows by late December 2020.
+The program will complete the selection process and make offers to 45 fellows by mid-November 2023.